-When using the General MIDI patch map the program will automatically display an icon for the instrument selected.

-The Mute button lets you mute or unmute a track.
+3 BB Piano 1: Acoustic Grand Piano MIDI: >> CoyoteWT (Default) <<, Ch 3 M -24 -12 - 0 L S R When using the General MIDI patch map the program will automatically display an icon for the instrument selected.
+The Mute button lets you u mute or unmute a tra ack.
 Green indicates the track is playing, red is mute.

-Click on the solo button(s) to solo one or more tracks.
-Bright yellow shows that the track is soloed.

-The [fx] button launches the dialog to choose VST/DX audio effects or MIDI synths for the track.
-If any effects or synths are assigned the [fx] button will be blue.

-The Volume and Pan sliders let you adjust a track's volume and pan settings without opening the Mixer window.
-Right-clicking on the Volume or Pan controls will let you edit the setting by typing in a number.

-Below the Volume slider stereo VU meters give you a general idea of a track's level during playback.

-Frequently, when you are making a mix, adjusting a track's volume to the maximum still doesn't make the track loud enough relative to the other tracks.
-This means that you have to either apply a gain effect or reduce the other track's volumes, which is time consuming.
-We've added a simpler method, which is to allow settings higher than 127.
-Simply right-click on the volume slider, and enter a "Volume Boost" (from -24 to 24 dB), and this will apply to any audio track, or any MIDI track that uses a DXi or VSTi synth!
+SS Click on the solo button (s) to solo one or more e tracks.
+Bright yellow shows that the track is soloed. fx fx The [ fx ] button launches synths are assigned the [ ē VST/DX audio effects or MIDI synths for the track.
+If any effects or e. -24 -12 idjust a track's volume and pan settings without opening the Mixer ne or Pan controls will let you edit the setting by typing in a number.
+Below the Volum ne slider stereo VU me eters give you a general idea of a track's level during playback. ume (and Boost) doesn't make the tr either apply a gain We've added a sim ou are making a mix, adjusting a track's volume to the maximum still ack loud enough relative to the other tracks.
+This means that you have to effect or reduce the other track's volumes, which is time consuming. pler method, which is to allow settings higher than 127.
+Simply right- e slider, and enter a "Volume Boost" (from -24 to 24 dB), and this will OK Cancel track, or any MIDI track that uses a DXi or VSTi synth!